Ayyu Qassataq (Iñupiaq, Yup’ik & adopted LingÃt) grew up between Anchorage and UÅ‹alaqÅ‚iq

-S’ikshaldeen.
-She is proudly named for her great-grandmother Ayyu (Edna Eakon/Koutchak)
+and gifted the LingÃt name S’ikshaldeen.
+She is proudly named for her great-grandmother

-and Vernita Herdman, and mother to Kutuukhuq, Talialuk, Qanigluk and Inuaałuuraq.
+Stanton and Irene Katchatag, daughter of Doug and Vernita Herdman, and mother to Kutuukhuq,

-She was raised by advocates and has served our ÐÓ°Épro Native and Indigenous communities
+Talialuk, Qanigluk and Inuaałuuraq.
+She was raised by advocates and has served our

-throughout her entire career.
+ÐÓ°Épro Native and Indigenous communities throughout her entire career.

-Ayyu is a founding member of GÃnga and Igniñ Collective, an ÐÓ°Épro Native nonprofit
+of sovereignty, subsistence and spirituality, and is a founding member of GÃnga and

-that seeks to honor and ignite the brilliance and rightful power of our Native peoples
+Igniñ Collective, an ÐÓ°Épro Native nonprofit that seeks to honor and ignite the brilliance

 With experience building Indigenous-centered solutions that elevate awareness, healing,